WordPress Review 2026: Is This Popular Platform the Best for Small Businesses?

 Bottom line: Is WordPress good?

-WordPress is good for blogging because it doesn’t require much technical knowledge to get started.
-However, WordPress isn’t our top choice for ecommerce because other website builders are much easier to set up and use.
+WordPress.com is good for blogging because it doesn’t require much technical knowledge to get started.
+However, WordPress isn’t our top choice for ecommerce because other WordPress website builders, including Bluehost, DreamHost, and Hostinger, integrate AI tools and are much easier to set up and use.

-Bloggers will enjoy the free and Personal plans that allow you to start at a relatively low cost.
+Bloggers will enjoy the free and Personal plans, which let you get started at a relatively low cost.
 Even the Premium plan is less than most streaming services and gives anyone building a portfolio 13GB of space.
 The Business and Commerce plans may be geared toward ecommerce but have a lot of extra setup steps, such as choosing and installing plugins.

 Editorial Rating